elsantiF/Klyn/design.md

 #### Objects

 ```
-// Everything is an object, that includes blocks and statements
+// Everything is an object, that includes blocks of code

 let myObject = {
     let x = 1;